Inexact Uzawa-Double Deep Ritz Method for Weak Adversarial Neural Networks: Approximation with Neural Networks: Uzawa Double Deep Ritz Method

 Thus, the variable \(r^{k}\) is obtained as the unique minimizer of the quadratic functional \(\mathcal{L}_{u^{k}}\).

-Next, we examine the update of \(u\) given in \eqref{u_update}.
+Next, we examine the update of \(u\) given in \cref{u_update}.
 For fixed \(r^{k} \in V\) and the previous iterate \(u^{k}\), this step is also characterized by a Ritz minimization problem:

-Hence, each iteration of the Uzawa algorithm can be viewed as performing two successive minimizations: \begin{itemize} \item Minimizing the Ritz functional \eqref{ritz_r} to obtain \(r^{k}\). \item Minimizing the functional \eqref{ritz_u} to compute \(u^{k+1}\) \end{itemize} We refer to this interpretation as the \emph{Uzawa Double Ritz Method}.
-When minimizer \(u\) and \(r\) are approximated using neural network parameterizations, this naturally leads to a \emph{Uzawa Deep double-rite method}.
+Hence, each iteration of the Uzawa algorithm can be viewed as performing two successive minimizations: \begin{itemize} \item Minimizing the Ritz functional \cref{ritz_r} to obtain \(r^{k}\). \item Minimizing the Ritz functional \cref{ritz_u} to compute \(u^{k+1}\). \end{itemize} When minimizer \(u\) and \(r\) are approximated using neural network parameterizations, this naturally leads to a \emph{Uzawa Double Deep Ritz method}.